 The Galapagos Islands and Ecuador

 Ecuador is open to U.S. travelers, who need only bring proof of full vaccination, a recent negative test, or a past infection.
-A negative test is mandatory for everyone headed to the Galapagos, which have long been a favorite holiday destination for families, so cruises and hotels at that time of year sell out early.
-A few expedition-cruise ships have already started operating, along with smaller vessels that you can charter just for your family.
+The Galapagos have long been a favorite holiday destination for families, so cruises and hotels at that time of year sell out early.
+Some expedition-cruise ships are already operating there, along with smaller vessels that you can charter just for your family.
 If you’d like to extend your trip into the Amazon rainforest, consider Sacha Lodge, which is adjacent to one of the most biodiverse spots on earth; each group gets its own private guide, and the dining room is open-air.
 Read Galapagos trip reviews.

 Tahiti, Bora Bora, and French Polynesia